futuristic subway station in a sci fi short story

 Sci Fi Flash Fiction Directory

-Sci Fi (or science fiction) is one of the four genres that we love to publish here on Lore Publication.
+Sci Fi flash fiction (or science fiction) is one of the four genres that we love to publish here on Lore Publication.
 Whether its a story set in a far off dystopian future for the human race, or a story about an alien discovering the larger universe for the first time – we love to read them!
 If you love to read or write sci fi too, then you are in the right place.

 Every single sci fi flash fiction that we decide to publish can be found on this main directory.
 Here on Lore, we deem stories that fall into the flash fiction category as being 251-999 words in length.
 Other publications and writing professionals may disagree with that word count but that’s okay!
 Here on Lore, that’s how we categorize it.